SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 # Bridge
 - A bridge operates at the data link layer of OSI model.
 - A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of source and destination.
-- It is use to divide a LAN into multiple segments.
+- It is use to divide a LAN into **multiple segments**.
-- It has a single input and single output port, thus making it a 2 port device.
+- It has a single input and single output port, thus making it a **2 port device**.

 - **Examples:**
    - If PC 1 tries to send data to PC 2.
 Data will first travel to the bridge.
 The bridge will read its MAC address and decide whether to send the data to segment 1 or segment 2.
 Hence, the PC 2 is available in segment 1 means bridge will broadcast the data only in segment 1 and excludes all the PCs connected in segment 2.
 Like this bridge reduce the traffic on a computer network.